 -

 However, it is important not to evaluate a home purchase based solely on perceived school reputation.
-Market dynamics shift, zoning can change, and long-term satisfaction often includes broader lifestyle considerations such as commute, community amenities, and home functionality.
+Market dynamics shift, zoning can change, and long-term satisfaction often includes broader lifestyle considerations such as commute, community amenities, and overall home functionality.

 6. Planning Ahead as a Relocating Family